RumiKurumi/RumiKurumi/README.md

     "Code is art, blockchain is trust, and AI is the new canvas."
   </h3>
   <h4>✨ Open for collaborations on innovative projects!</h4>
-<h4> Cafted with ♡ by RumiKurumi </h4>
 </div>

-Crafted with ♡ by RumiKurumi
+Crafted with 💙 by RumiKurumi